Introduction

 Figure 7: Stresses in the ground caused by the flow of vehicles through the tunnel.
 SOURCE: Kot Collection.

-The client was instructed to change the operating conditions of the asset in order to reduce the risk involved in operations.
-One of the measures consisted of lowering the embankment over the tunnel so that the calculated stresses were compatible with its current strength.
-This measure guarantees the safety of all those who pass through, without jeopardizing the operation of the production line.
+Consequently, the client was advised to modify the asset’s operating conditions in order to reduce the risk associated with its operations.
+One of the measures involved lowering the embankment above the tunnel so that the calculated stresses would be compatible with its current strength.
+This measure ensures the safety of everyone who passes through the area, without disrupting production line operations.

 Kot has a team of professionals qualified in structural integrity and analysis, ready to develop the best engineering solutions for your business.
 Contact our team for more information!